MMACS11DC1-2025/class-exercises-Dten4321/4.4/README.md

 # Mini-Project, Recursive Fractal Art Generator, Documentation: "Taiga" by Derick Su

 ## Project Description
 **Taiga** is an interactive, abstract art program with heavy usage of fractals.
+Fractals are usually created on the begining of a starting template, or can be created directly by the user.
+Fractals can vary in "sides" and size, depending on the inputted sides or depth, or side length parameters.

 # Usage
 ## Commands